 Ben Gates: You're still shouting, and it's really starting to annoy.
 You would do well, Dr. Chase, to be a little more civilized in this instance.

-Abigail Chase: If that's the *real* one, what did *they* get?
+Abigail Chase: If this is the real one, what did they get?

 Ben Gates: A souvenir.
 I thought it'd be a good idea to have a duplicate, turns out I was right.
 I actually had to pay for the souvenir and the real one, so you owe me $35, plus tax.